-Liang Shaoji studied soft sculpture from Maryn Varbanov at China Academy of Art who was one of the world's leading tapestriest.
-For nearly 27 years, Liang has been indulged in the interdisciplinary creation in terms of art and biology, installation and sculpture, new media and textile.
+Liang Shaoji was born in Shanghai in 1945.
+From 1986 to 1989, Liang Shaoji studied soft sculpture from Maryn Varbanov at China Academy of Art who was one of the world's leading tapestries.
+In the late 1980s, Liang started experimenting with silkworms.
+For more than thirty years, he has been indulged in the interdisciplinary creation in terms of art and biology, installation and sculpture, new media and textile.
 His Nature Series sees the life process of silkworms as creation medium, the interaction in natural world as his artistic language, time and life as the essential idea.
 His works are fulfilled with a sense of meditation, philosophy and poetry while illustrating the inherent beauty of silk.

 “Some say that the ultimate goal of art is for the artist to express their life experiences and emotions.
 Then what we see here is the life of a silkworm, first as an egg like a black dot, then as a tiny creature, feeble and writhing, and then as a white larva greedily nibbling away at mulberry leaves.
 What follows is a mysterious transformation: the silkworm gradually turns transparent and produces a pure silver thread.
 To the rhythm of its rocking head, it wraps itself into a cocoon or glosses the surface of any object it rests on.
 In the end, after “the silk is all spun,” it leaves behind a black pupa.
 We can imagine the struggle, pain, and sublimation of a life in transformation that makes up the emotional and philosophical underpinnings of Liang’s work.”
 (Wu Hung)